 The prostate is a small, soft organ.
 On average, it is roughly the size of a walnut or a ping-pong ball.
-It weighs around 1 ounce (30 grams) and is usually soft and smooth to the touch.
+It weighs around

 The prostate sits deep in the pelvis, between the penis and the bladder.
 It is possible to feel the prostate gland by placing a finger into the rectum and pressing toward the front of the body.

 The urethra, a tube that carries urine and semen out of the body, passes through the prostate.
 Because the prostate surrounds this tube, prostate problems can affect urine flow.

 This organ is one part of male sexual, or reproductive, anatomy.
 The other parts include the penis, scrotum, and testes.

 The prostate is not essential for life, but it is important for fertility.
 The following sections discuss the functions of the prostate.